Joseph DeSimone

 Joseph M. DeSimone (born May 16, 1964) is an American chemist, inventor, and entrepreneur who has co-founded companies based on his research, including the American 3D printing technology company, Carbon, of which he was CEO from 2014 until November 2019.

-Currently, DeSimone is the Sanjiv Sam Gambhir Professor of Translational Medicine in the Department of Radiology at Stanford University, where he is also Professor of Chemical Engineering.
+Currently, DeSimone is the Sanjiv Sam Gambhir Professor of Translational Medicine in the department of radiology at Stanford University, where he is also professor of chemical engineering.
 He joined the faculty at Stanford in 2020.
 In 2020, he was also elected to the board of trustees of the National Geographic Society.
 DeSimone previously held a joint appointment as the Chancellor's Eminent Professor of Chemistry at the University of North Carolina at Chapel Hill and William R. Kenan Jr. Distinguished Professor of Chemical Engineering at North Carolina State University.

-DeSimone has published over 350 scientific articles and has over 200 issued patents in his name with over 200 patents pending.
-He was awarded the 2020 Harvey Prize for "significant contributions to materials science, chemistry, polymer science nano medicine, and 3D printing".

 Education

-DeSimone received his BS in Chemistry in 1986 from Ursinus College in Collegeville, Pennsylvania and his PhD in Chemistry in 1990 from Virginia Tech in Blacksburg, Virginia.
+DeSimone received his BS in chemistry in 1986 from Ursinus College in Collegeville, Pennsylvania and his PhD in chemistry in 1990 from Virginia Tech in Blacksburg, Virginia.

 Career

 DeSimone is a member of the National Academy of Medicine (2014), National Academy of Sciences (2012), and the National Academy of Engineering (2005).
 He is also a member of the American Academy of Arts and Sciences (2005).

 In the 1990s, at the University of North Carolina at Chapel Hill, he developed an environmentally friendly manufacturing process that relies on supercritical carbon dioxide instead of water and bio-persistent surfactants for the creation of fluoropolymers or high-performance plastics, such as Teflon.
 In 2002 DeSimone, along with Richard Stack, a cardiologist at Duke University, co-founded Bioabsorbable Vascular Solutions (BVS) to commercialize a fully bioabsorbable, drug-eluting stent for the treatment of coronary artery disease.
-BVS was acquired by Guidant in 2003.

-As a professor at the University of North Carolina at Chapel Hill and North Carolina State University, DeSimone and members of his academic laboratory also developed the nanoparticle fabrication technology, PRINT (Particle Replication in Non-Wetting Templates), leading DeSimone and students to co-found the company, Liquidia Technologies in 2004.
+As a professor at the University of North Carolina at Chapel Hill and North Carolina State University, DeSimone and members of his academic laboratory also developed the nanoparticle fabrication technology, PRINT (Particle Replication in Non-Wetting Templates), leading DeSimone and students to co-found the company Liquidia Technologies in 2004.
 Liquidia develops PRINT particle-based medical treatments and became a publicly traded company in 2018.
 At the University of North Carolina at Chapel Hill, the PRINT technology also became a foundation for the Carolina Center for Cancer Nanotechnology Excellence funded by the National Cancer Institute.

 In 2015, DeSimone and colleagues published a paper in Science Magazine on their invention of a rapid polymer 3D printing technology, Continuous Liquid Interface Production (CLIP).
 The company, Carbon, which DeSimone co-founded, now develops printers with the CLIP technology.
 The printers are used to make end-use parts and products in several industries, including by the companies Adidas, Resolution Medical, and Ford.
 Recently, DeSimone has also been involved in the digital fabrication space using computational design to speed up the former method.